+- 18.1.
 All staff are aware of the 'One Chance' Rule' in relation to forced marriage, FGM and HBV.
-Staff recognise they may only have one chance' to speak to a pupil who is a potential victim and have just one chance to save a life.

-Mayfield School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+Staff recognise they may only have one chance to speak to a pupil who is a potential victim and have just one chance to save a life. - 18.2.
+The Matthew Arnold School is aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.